 In preparation of trying to grow more cinnamon ferns I collected the spores back in May.
 I took two of the three fertile fronds off my 5 year old or so cinnamon fern.
 On a cinnamon fern the spores when ripe are green, once the spore fronds turn brownish-gold you're out of luck.
 I didn't store them in any complicated way as i was planning on sowing them fairly quickly.
 I just folded up the paper I had left the fronds on and taped it closed into an envelope.
 I stuck it to my fridge with a magnet, though my next set I'm probably not going to do that after my reading.

 I found a few fern books and at least two said osmunda spores don't store well long term, so I set them up a few weeks ago.
 I mostly followed the instructions in this book, Native Ferns, Moss, and Grasses.
-I consider it a companion to this book Wildflowers.
-Both are by the New England Wildflower Society, and I've found both quite useful.

 Labels: